mintproject/mic/docs/model_configuration/07-step5.md

 If you detect that an input is missing, you can always add it through the `inputs` command.
 For example, by doing `mic encapsulate inputs <path_to_file>`, where <path_to_file> represents the path to an input you would like to expose.
 Added files must exist, or the program will issue an error.

+If your input is defined in a configuration file, you may use the same method as with parameters for MIC to replace its value in the configuration file.
+For example, if the model in the example above used a configuration file, the path to `input.txt` could have been changed with `${input.txt}`

 ### Help command

 ```bash